PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/pirogue/os/index.md

 * `python3-nfstream`
 * `frida`

-All PiRogue-specific packages are defined in the GitHub repository [https://github.com/PiRogueToolSuite/deb-package](https://github.com/PiRogueToolSuite/deb-package) in 2 separate branches: one for Raspberry Pi OS 11 and one for Debian 12.
+All PiRogue-specific packages are defined in the GitHub repository [https://github.com/PiRogueToolSuite/deb-packages](https://github.com/PiRogueToolSuite/deb-packages) for Debian 12.

 PiRogue Debian packages can be installed on any compatible hardware running Debian 12 (without graphical environment).
 The package hardware-detection will be taking care of installing the HAT drivers if the installation is done on a Raspberry Pi.